-The club—like atmosphere of the AA has possibly to do with its Bloomsbury setting, an 18th century Bedford Square setting_very close to the British Museum.
+The club-like atmosphere of the AA has possibly to do with its Bloomsbury setting, an 18th century Bedford Square setting very close to the British Museum.
 And every square inch of these three 18th century houses is used, mostly for public events.
 There's a bookshop, restaurants, library, slide library, bars, seminar rooms and so on.
 Students work at home.
 And so the place is really a gathering place and a social centre for architecture for London.
-And this is in keeping with the tradition of the founding of the School which moved from one small pre-V mise to another until some 75 years ago it located itself at Bedford Square.
+And this is in keeping with the tradition of the founding of the School which moved from one small premise to another until some seventy five years ago it located itself at Bedford Square.

 If you would like to view the whole talk please follow one of the following linksSubscribe

 When you purchase a talk from Pidgeon Digital, you can watch it up to 10 times in a 72 hour period.
 You will receive an email with a link to your talk once it's been purchased.
 Please check your junk mail if you have not received it or contact us if you have any problems.